Aurora Office Learn More

 While many patients are referred by their general dentist, you can schedule directly with Periodontal Associates.
 If you’re concerned about gum disease or want a specialist’s opinion, we’re here to help.

-Where can I find a periodontist near me?
+Where can I find a periodontist in Aurora or Centennial, CO?

 Periodontal Associates has two convenient locations to serve patients across the Denver area.
 Our Aurora office is located at 2900 South Peoria Street, Building D, Aurora, CO 80014, and our Centennial office is at 2101 E. Arapahoe Rd., Suite 101, Centennial, CO 80122.
 Both locations provide the same high level of care in a welcoming environment.